zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### 2. Convert the LORA model to use custom Concrete ML layers

-Concrete ML requires a conversion step for the `peft` model, adding FHE compatible layers.
-In this step the several fine-tuning parameters can be configured:
+Concrete ML requires converting the `peft` model to add FHE compatible layers.
+In this step, you can configure several fine-tuning
+parameters:

-- the number of gradient accumulation steps: for LORA it is common to accumulate gradients over several gradient descent steps before updating weights.
+- The number of gradient accumulation steps: LORA commonly accumulate gradients over several gradient descent steps before updating weights.
-- the optimizer parameters
+- The optimizer parameters
-- the loss function
+- The loss function

 <!--pytest-codeblocks:cont-->